Beck-Bjella/Gyges/gyges/README.md

 Contributions welcome!
 If you'd like to contribute, please open a pull request.
 Feedback is greatly appreciated, along with reporting issues or suggesting improvements.

 # Lisence
+This project is licensed under the GPL-3.0 license.
+Please make sure to review and comply with the terms of the license when using or distributing the engine.